 Bulking, or putting on muscle, is a goal of many bodybuilders.
-To gain muscle, follow a regimented exercise routine — allowing adequate time for rest and recovery — and eat a diet that supports muscle growth.
+To gain muscle, follow a strength and aerobic training routine — allowing adequate time for rest and recovery — and eat a diet that supports muscle growth.
 While traditional bulking diets contain significant amounts of protein in the form of chicken, lean steak and tuna, you can bulk up on a vegan plan too.
 Knowing what foods to incorporate and when helps you achieve your goals.

 To gain muscle, you need more protein than the average person.
 Protein assists with muscle synthesis, repair and recovery.
-Instead of the 0.8 g of protein per kg of body weight recommended for most adults, strength-training athletes need close to 2 g per kg of body weight daily, according to the International Society for Sports Nutrition.
+Instead of the 0.8 g of protein per kg of body weight recommended for most adults, strength-training athletes need close to 2 g per kg of body weight daily, according to a study published in 2017 by the International Society for Sports Nutrition.
 This means if you weigh 200 lbs, or 91 kg, you need about 180 g of protein daily.
-You should also aim to consume adequate amounts of carbohydrates for energy, and healthy unsaturated fats for calories, hormone production and vitamin absorption.
+You should also aim to consume adequate amounts of carbohydrates for energy and healthy unsaturated fats for calories, hormone production and vitamin absorption.
 A vegan diet that consists of 50 percent carbohydrates, 30 percent protein and 20 percent fat can help you bulk up.

 Vegan protein choices for a bulking diet include dried beans, lentils, nuts, seeds, tofu, quinoa and hemp powder.
 Carbohydrates such as whole grains, fruits and starchy vegetables provide calories and nutrients.
 Fats found in nuts, flaxseed oil, hummus, peanut butter and avocados are mainly unsaturated.
 You might also experiment with seaweed, seitan and vegan energy bars and protein powders.

-A high-calorie, bulking vegan plan might begin with a fruit smoothie made with juice, berries and hemp protein powder, plus some whole grain bread with hummus and a bowl of oatmeal.
-For a mid-morning snack, try a raw, vegan energy bar along with dried fruit and mixed nuts.
+A high-calorie, vegan bulking meal plan might begin with a fruit smoothie made with juice, berries and hemp protein powder, plus some whole-grain bread with hummus and a bowl of oatmeal.
+For a midmorning snack, try a raw, vegan energy bar along with dried fruit and mixed nuts.
 At lunch, you might have a large serving of tofu with quinoa, roasted vegetables and olive oil.
-A mid-afternoon meal might consist of nut butter on a bagel with fresh fruit.
-For dinner, enjoy a a bowl of lentil soup followed by a burrito made with a large whole-wheat flour tortilla, black beans, avocado and brown rice.
+A midafternoon meal might consist of nut butter on a bagel with fresh fruit.
+For dinner, enjoy a bowl of lentil soup followed by a burrito made with a large whole-wheat flour tortilla, black beans, avocado and brown rice.
 Before bed, snack on fresh pineapple and soy yogurt.